Mikea15/mikea15.github.io/_posts/2013-09-21-memtiles-is-almost-done.md

   - programming
   - unity3d
 ---
-After nearly a month after the beta release of Memtiles, I&#8217;m nearly in the end of development.
-I&#8217;ve basically being updating and creating new assets, textures, checking for sound effects, hiring for music composition and graphics.
+After nearly a month after the beta release of Memtiles, I'm nearly in the end of development.
+I've basically being updating and creating new assets, textures, checking for sound effects, hiring for music composition and graphics.
 So it has been pretty busy.
-Mainly because I&#8217;m working part-time on this project, only when I come home from work, and on weekends.
+Mainly because I'm working part-time on this project, only when I come home from work, and on weekends.

 Today I lost all connections to my assets, prefabs, textures, everything..
-I don&#8217;t know what happened to Unity3D, but that sure as hell cost me 3 hours rebuilding all prefabs.
+I don't know what happened to Unity3D, but that sure as hell cost me 3 hours rebuilding all prefabs.
 I guess I should back my things before opening a new branch.. or check what to ignore on bitbucket..
 Anyway, I have my prefabs back.

 <img src="http://mikeadev.net/wp-content/uploads/Screen-Shot-2013-09-21-at-1.35.38-AM.png" alt="Screen Shot 2013-09-21 at 1.35.38 AM"/>